Longevity Increased by Having Healthy Intestines

 2. Diarrhea

-The wave-like movements of healthy intestines are regular.
-Weak movements will cause constipation, while strong movements will cause diarrhea.
+Healthy intestines move in a wave-like fashion.
+Weak movements cause constipation, while strong movements cause diarrhea.
 Foods that are not clean frequently cause diarrhea.

 3. Bad Breath

-When the intestines become blocked, foods cannot move along the digestive tract and remain in the intestines until they start to ferment, producing an unpleasant smell in the mouth.
-An uncontrolled diet of food and drink tends to make trouble for the intestines and cause intestinal diseases.
+When the intestines become blocked, foods cannot move along the digestive tract and remain in the intestines until they ferment, producing an unpleasant smell in the mouth.
+An uncontrolled diet of food and drink tends to cause trouble for the intestines and cause intestinal diseases.

 The writer of this story is not a medical professional, and the information that is in this story has been collected from reliable sources — every precaution has been taken to ensure its accuracy.
 The information provided is for general information purposes only, and should not be substituted for professional health care.